top of page

 As a freshman she became hospitalized with elevated liver enzymes and lost 40 pounds.
 She recovered, but years later, she was diagnosed with giant cell hepatitis, which had caused some cirrhosis of her liver.
 Over the next 20 years Susan battled moderate hepatic encephalopathy, suffered a spontaneous splenic artery aneurysm, endured extended stays in the hospital and rehabilitative care, and sat on the wait list for a new liver three times.
 Finally in August 2013, English received her gift of life at Northwestern Memorial Hospital.

-Happy to be returning for her fourth Transplant Games, Susan competes in swimming and team trivia.
+Happy to be returning for her sixth Transplant Games in Denver in 2026, Susan competes in swimming and team trivia.
 Read more about her 2018 medals here.
 Susan can be reached at Susanpenglish@hotmail.com.

 Treasurer